PECB & edForce Forge Strategic Alliance to Revolutionize IT Upskilling Landscape - www.lokmattimes.com

 PECB & edForce Forge Strategic Alliance to Revolutionize IT Upskilling Landscape

-PNN Bengaluru (Karnataka) [India], March 21: edForce, a premier Workforce Upskilling Accelerator, recognized for its expertise in assisting enterprises ...
+Bengaluru (Karnataka) [India], March 21: edForce, a premier Workforce Upskilling Accelerator, recognized for its expertise in assisting enterprises with ...

 Bengaluru (Karnataka) [India], March 21: edForce, a premier Workforce Upskilling Accelerator, recognized for its expertise in assisting enterprises with diverse upskilling needs, has proudly announced its strategic partnership with the esteemed organization, PECB.
 The collaboration aims to provide PECB ISO/IEC 27001-compliant training courses to the Indian IT workforce.